Constraints on the Physical Properties of GW190814 through Simulations based on DECam Follow-up Observations by the Dark Energy Survey: Introduction

-On 2019 August 14, two years later, LIGO and Virgo reported a candidate gravitational wave (S190814bv) from another interesting compact object coalescence, and classified the source as likely to be a neutron star--black hole (NSBH) merger \citep{GCN_324, GCN_333}.
-This alert was the first of its kind, and again drew the interest of the astronomical community.
+On 2019 August 14, two years later, LIGO and Virgo reported a candidate gravitational wave (GW190814) from another interesting compact object coalescence, and classified the source as a 23.2~$M_\sun$ black hole merging with a 2.6~$M_\sun$ compact object \citep{Abbott_2020_0814, GCN_324, GCN_333}.
+With the nonzero probability that this merger contained a neutron star, GW170814 again drew the interest of the astronomical community as potentially the first detected neutron star -- black hole (NSBH) merger.
 The presence of a BH in the merger could significantly alter the electromagnetic signal compared to the previously discovered BNS event.
 The electromagnetic signal is emitted by the ejection of NS matter during the coalescence, the characteristics of which strongly depend on the dynamics of the merger.
 By analytically examining the tidal disruption of NSs by BHs,~\cite{lattimer_tidal_1976} found that only certain configurations of NSBH systems, predominantly those with $M_{BH} \lessapprox 9$M$_{\sun}$, would produce ejections, and if they did, the resulting decompressing neutron star material would be rich in $r$-process nucleo-synthesis elements \citep[]{lattimer_decompression_1977, Capano2020}.
-The radioactive decay of these elements is expected to produce an optical counterpart usually referred to as ``kilonova'' or ``macronova'' \citep[]{metzger_electromagnetic_2010, barnes_effect_2013}, potentially similar for both NS and NSBH mergers \citep[]{Kawaguchi_2016}.
-Increasingly sophisticated numerical simulations focused attention on the tidal structures of the ejected material \citep[]{rosswog_mass_1998, grossman_long-term_2014} and interesting physical mechanisms occurring in the event, such as neutrino-driven winds decompressing neutron star material \citep[]{perego_neutrino-driven_2014}.
+The radioactive decay of these elements is expected to produce an optical counterpart usually referred to as ``kilonova'' or ``macronova'' \citep[]{metzger_electromagnetic_2010, barnes_effect_2013}, potentially similar for both NS and NSBH mergers \citep[]{Kawaguchi_2016, Fern_ndez_2017}.
+Increasingly sophisticated numerical simulations focused attention on the tidal structures of the ejected material \citep[]{rosswog_mass_1998, grossman_long-term_2014, 10.3389/fspas.2020.00046} and interesting physical mechanisms occurring in the event, such as neutrino-driven winds decompressing neutron star material \citep[]{perego_neutrino-driven_2014}.
 In these simulations it was clear that not every merger produces a thick disk of material, and not every disk of material launches a jet that produces a GRB.
-EM observations of events such as S190814bv can probe the dynamics of NSBH systems whether or not they identify a clear EM counterpart.
+EM observations of events such as GW190814 can probe the dynamics of NSBH systems whether or not they identify a clear EM counterpart.